Research

 The Gilbert W. Meier and Colene McKinney Undergraduate Internship was established to promote undergraduate training in linguistic research methods.
 There are a number of ways in which students might use the funds provided through the internship to undertake training in linguistic research.
 For example, they might attend a summer institute or training program, or they might pursue a research project supervised by a faculty member.

-Applications should be submitted to the director of the linguistics program by the final day of classes fall semester.
+Applications should be submitted to the director of the linguistics program by the final day of classes spring semester.
 One application will be selected for funding each year.

 Applications should consist of a 1-2 page proposal outlining the project or program to be undertaken.
 The application should indicate how the funds awarded are to be spent, and it should explain the importance of the project or program to the student's training in linguistic research methods.
 The application might be for an internship during the following calendar year or during the summer and following academic year, depending on the needs of the program or project.